Fish en Papillote Recipe

 • A smidge of garlic paste or crushed

-• Squeezes from a couple of lemon for fresh juice
+• Squeezes from a couple of lemons for fresh juice

 • A hearty splay of white wine